Skip to Content

 I’m guessing I’m not the only one.

-Have you ever had a food that made you gag that you eventually ended up loving?
+Have you ever had a food that made you gag at first, but eventually you ended up loving it?

 Squash was that for me.
 Obviously I gave it a try again and ended up loving it, and that brings us to this roasted butternut squash recipe with rosemary.